 About:

-Cosmos ‘Daydream’ is an elegant bi-colored cosmos cultivar derived from Cosmos bipinnatum.
+Cosmos ‘Daydream’ is an elegant bi-colored cultivar derived from Cosmos bipinnatum.
 ‘Daydream’ grows up to 3 feet tall and thrives in USDA Zones 2 to 11.
 This sun-loving variety is also an excellent annual to grow to attract bees, butterflies, and other pollinators.

 Cosmos ‘Daydream’ produces lovely light pink flowers with bright yellow central disc florets.
 These central florets are surrounded by a ring of dark pink or magenta.
-‘Daydream’ flowers from early summer until fall and has the quintessential feathery cosmos foliage.
+‘Daydream’ flowers from early summer until fall and has the quintessential feathery foliage.

 5. Cosmos ‘Rosetta’